-On November 2, 1970, Paramount Records released the infamous Christmas album, Christmas from the Brady Bunch.
+On November 2, 1970, Paramount Records released the infamous Christmas album, Christmas with the Brady Bunch.
 The album featured classic Christmas tunes sung by the six original Brady kids.
-Given that the children were actors and not necessarily singers, the results are mixed.
+Given that the children were actors and not necessarily singers, the results were mixed.
 In 1988, the “family” reunited for the made-for-TV movie, A Very Brady Christmas which aired on CBS.
 It still airs on a few channels each year.
+Nobody knows why.

 Hallmark Keepsake Ornaments

 Hallmark introduced six glass balls and 12 yarn figures as the first collection of Hallmark Keepsake Ornaments in 1973.
 Since then, the company has introduced more than 3,000 different ornaments and for many families, they are a Christmas tradition.

 Two side characters, Snow Miser and Heat Miser, almost stole the show when Rankin/Bass Productions produced A Year Without a Santa Claus in 1974.
 The stop-motion TV special featured the voices of Shirley Booth as Mrs. Claus who had to take matters into her own hands when Santa (Mickey Rooney) came down with a cold just before Christmas.
 But it was Dick Shawn and George S. Irving’s characters that everyone remembers the most.
 In 2006, NBC won the rights to create a live-action remake starring John Goodman (Santa), Delta Burke (Mrs. Claus), Michael McKean (Snow Miser) and Harvey Fierstein (Heat Miser).
 While the original continues to be shown each year, the latter is no where to be found.
 (Image: Rankin/Bass)